aurora-dtu/theory/README.md

 ## Building the project

-To build the project, one needs Lean installed.
+To build the project, one needs to install Lean.
 The recommended approach is to use VS Code as listed [here](https://lean-lang.org/lean4/doc/quickstart.html).
-If you prefer the CLI, then install [elan](https://github.com/leanprover/elan?tab=readme-ov-file#installation) and run `lake build`.
+If you prefer the CLI, install [elan](https://github.com/leanprover/elan?tab=readme-ov-file#installation) and run `lake build`.

 ## Formalizations efforts